nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator_via_decorator.md

 if __name__ == "__main__":
     main()
 ```
 The highlighted lines show how Operators corresponding to the `invert` and `tensor_info` functions are created by passing the application itself as the first argument.
-The `invert_op` and `info_op` variables now correspond to a {py:class}`holsocan.core.Operator` class and can be connected in the usual way using `add_flow` to define the computation.
+The `invert_op` and `info_op` variables now correspond to a {py:class}`holoscan.core.Operator` class and can be connected in the usual way using `add_flow` to define the computation.
 Note that a name was provided for these operators, via the optional `name` keyword argument.
 In this case each operator is only used once, but if the same operator is to be used more than once in an application, each should be given a unique name.

 ## Using create_op to turn a generator into an Operator